OmidBadkoubeh/omidbadkoubeh.github.io/src/data/services/service-1/index.md

 category: 'services'
 title: 'Web Development'
 icon: 'laptop-code'
-description: 'Develop your websites with latest technologies to achieve best look and performance together.'
+description: 'Develop your websites with latest technologies in order to achieve the best performance alongside the greatest looks.'
 ---